 - Compare override values vs. Enterprise defaults

-- Reset overrides to Enterprise values
+- Reset overrides to inherited values

 Bottom Up (Location View)